shreeshbhat04-ctrl/ga-optimized-trees/README.md

 ## 🐳 Docker Usage

+> [!NOTE] Note
-> **⚠️ Note:** The Docker setup is currently under development and these commands may not work as expected.
+> The Docker setup is currently under development and these commands may not work as expected.
 We are working to stabilize the containerized environment.

 ```bash
 # Build image